FeatureLabs/primitive-demos/README.md

 ### Prereqs
 * Python 3.5+
-* We recommend running these demos on macOS, linux, or within a linux docker on Windows
+* We recommend running these demos on macOS, linux, or within a linux docker container on Windows

 ### Installation